Easy Ways to Detect Air Leaks

 - Note gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, hire a professional.
 Experts can complete a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
 Contact Levy & Son Service Experts in Dallas for a professional energy assessment at 469-250-0932.